MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **IsDebug** - indicates if session is a debug session

 - **IsPreload** – indicates if the add-in is being preloaded in background for improving activation perf.

+- **IsWdagContainer** – indicates if the add-in activation is being taken place in a Windows Defender Application Guard container.

 - **NumberOfAddinsActivated** - Counter of add-ins activated